Frequently Asked Questions

 Q: Can I use any AV software on the system running XenData?

 A: No. Only certified AV software should be used.
 XenData and AV software both use file system filter driver techniques and it is possible that they can interfere with each other.
 A list of certified AV software is available on our web site.
 See link http://www.xendata.com/support-xendata6-server/tech_notes/XTN1201.htm

 Q: Can I write to the XenData archive using FTP?

 A: Yes.
 Many customers install FileZilla server on the XenData system, and allow FTP clients to write to the Archive.

 A: No, Windows NFS is not currently supported.

-Q: What is the best way to shut the server down, is there a specific order or process?
+Q: What is the best way to shut down the archive system; is there a specific order or process?

-Q: When should I add media to the volume set manually?
+Q: When should I manually add cartridges to a Volume Set?

-A: By default, media is automatically added to a volume set when the existing writable media is almost full.
-The percentage at which it is added can be configured in the Volume Set configuration.
-This means the only time you should add media manually, is when you first create a new volume set, or if the current volume is in alert and cannot be reset.
-We would suggest you do not add multiple volumes, as the system checks writable media on start up, and this can increase the start up time.
+A: By default, blank cartridges are automatically added to a Volume Set when the existing writable volume is almost full.
+The percentage at which it is added can be configured in the Volume Set configuration section of the Archive Management Console.
+This means the only times you should add one manually is when you first set up the Volume Set or if the current volume is in alert and cannot be reset.
+We would suggest you do not add multiple volumes, as the system checks writable cartridges on start up and this will increase the system start up time.